berthelemy/mark.berthelemy.net/collections/_toolkit/learning-design/writing-for-web.md

 ## Accessibility

-- Have all your images got &lt;alt&gt; text - for use by people who rely on screen readers?
+Have all your images got &lt;alt&gt; text - for use by people who rely on screen readers?

-- Have you used h1, h2, h3 etc in an order that makes sense?
+Have you used h1, h2, h3 etc in an order that makes sense?
 So that people who rely on these to interpret the pages structure are not confused.

-- If you've set text and background colours, do they have enough contrast?
+If you've set text and background colours, do they have enough contrast?

 ## Active voice

-- Have you written your materials using an active voice throughout?<br>eg. “The board proposed the legislation” not “The regulation was proposed by the board.”
+Have you written your materials using an active voice throughout?<br>eg. “The board proposed the legislation” not “The regulation was proposed by the board.”

 ## Building scent

-- Do all your links to other pages contain enough information to let people know where they're going?<br>eg. "<u>More information</u>"&nbsp;not "Click <u>here</u>&nbsp;for more information".
+Do all your links to other pages contain enough information to let people know where they're going?<br>eg. "<u>More information</u>"&nbsp;not "Click <u>here</u>&nbsp;for more information".

-- Have you underlined text that is not a link?
+Have you underlined text that is not a link?
 That will be highly confusing for your audience.

 ## Scannability

-- Can your materials be quickly scanned?
-(Noting that people actually <b>read</b>&nbsp;very little - about 25% - of most web pages)
+Can your materials be quickly scanned?
+(Noting that people actually **read** very little - about 25% - of most web pages)

-- Are they broken into small chunks?
+Are they broken into small chunks?

-- Do they have headings that are easily understood?
+Do they have headings that are easily understood?

-- Do they use bullet points rather than lists in paragraphs?
+Do they use bullet points rather than lists in paragraphs?

 ## Front loading

-- Have you started with the material that's most important for your audience, with extra detail further down?
+Have you started with the material that's most important for your audience, with extra detail further down?

 ## User language

-- Are you using terms that your audience will understand?
+Are you using terms that your audience will understand?

-- If your audience was searching for this material, what terms would they use?
+If your audience was searching for this material, what terms would they use?

 ## Useful resources